 The Department of Radiation Oncology of the Emory University School of Medicine is recruiting for a physician and/or physician scientist at the Instructor, Assistant, Associate or Professor level.
 Candidates for the position should have completed an accredited residency and be Board Certified or in the process of becoming Board Certified through the American Board of Radiology.
 The candidate should ideally have a strong focus on clinical or translational research including clinical trials, residency education, and multi-disciplinary care of cancer patients.
+This position is tenure eligible.

 The Department of Radiation Oncology has a tripartite mission of providing outstanding patient and family-centered medical care, educating the next generation of cancer caregivers and researchers, and executing paradigm-defining cancer research.
 The department is growing in all three areas, is ranked sixth in NIH funding among U.S. radiation oncology departments, and currently has 44 faculty distributed among Divisions of Clinical Affairs, Cancer Biology and Medical Physics.
 Faculty members are nationally recognized for subspecialty care in areas including pediatric oncology, brain tumors, head and neck cancer, lymphoma, breast, genitourinary, and lung cancer.
 The department operates four clinical sites in the Atlanta area, with a fifth site, the 5-room Emory Proton Therapy center, scheduled to open late 2018.